koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

   - ansible
   - immutable infrastructure
 ---
+A few months ago I have received my Steam Deck, the first iteration of a super powerful portable Linux gaming console capable of running any Windows gaming.
+Taken by my unresistable desire to tinker with it, I noticed that it uses a read-only root and overlay fs to guarantee the best experience to all the users.
+This is smart!
+So I have decided to do something similar on my Raspbery Pi running my NAS to test upgrades before actually upgrading.

 <!--more-->

+{{< image src="feature.webp" class="square">}}

 # The benefits of Immutalbe Infrastructure without VMs

 # Not the first player
 The Steam Deck uses an immutable filesystem: as deeply described in